tidbcloud/prisma-adapter/integration-test/README.md

 ### Clean the environment

 the @prisma/client dependency will be added during the integration test, so you need to remove it after the test is done.

-# Test version

-As prisma has break change, the test is different too.

-- test-old.js: prisma <= 6.4.0
-- test.js: prisma >= 6.6.0